 - beer (not a juice, but oh well)

-I have to use two sheets of foil to completely cover my ham and pan.
-Sometimes, I spray the part of the foil that will touch the ham with non-stick cooking spray.
+Once you spread the paste on the ham, cover the pan tightly in heavy-duty aluminum foil.
+Sometimes, I spray the part of the foil that will touch the meat with non-stick cooking spray.
 This keeps the foil from sticking to the collagen-filled skin and ripping it off when I remove the foil later.

 - 10-pounds: 2 1/2-3 hours